CodeForAfrica/sensors.AFRICA-AQ-sensors-hardware-SigFox/src/README.md

-# sensors.AFRICA / MRC AQ sensors hardware
+# sensors.AFRICA / SigFox AQ sensors hardware

 This folder contains the Eagle design files for the sensors.AFRICA SigFox boards.